microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_onedriveusageuserdetail.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get user detail about OneDrive usage.
+Get details about OneDrive usage by user.

 > **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business usage](https://support.office.com/client/OneDrive-for-Business-usage-0de3b312-c4e8-4e4b-a02d-32b2f726a680).